-In a perfect world, your child would listen to your advice and happily choose healthy foods, eat what you pack in their lunches, and say “no, thank you” to candy and junk food from others.
+In a perfect world, your child would listen to your advice and happily choose healthy foods.
+They would eat what you pack in their lunches and say “no, thank you” to candy and junk food from others.
 But life is, well life.
 I have learned that I can’t keep my daughter in a bubble (although sometimes I would like to) and that what I can do as her mom

-The good news is that there are many things that you can do to help your child learn to choose healthy foods.
+The good news is that you can help your child learn to choose healthy foods.

 Why is Nutrition so Important for Children? (aka What’s the big deal?)

-We all know that junk food is not good for us or our children, but it’s more of a problem than you may think.
-Research shows that regular junk food intake leads to long-term health problems such as obesity, hypertension, heart disease and diabetes.
-According to the American Diabetes Association, “about 193,000 Americans under age 20 are estimated to have diagnosed diabetes, approximately 0.24% of that population”.
-In addition, “every 23 seconds, another person is diagnosed with diabetes [in the United States]”.
-Pretty scary, right?
+We all know that junk food is not good for us or our children.
+Yet, it’s more of a problem than you may think.
+Research shows that regular junk food intake leads to long-term health problems such as obesity, hypertension, heart disease

 For these reasons we need to give our children the gift of nutritious foods and healthy habits.
 If you want to give your child the best chance of having a happy, fulfilled life then start with food.